godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 - ``WEAPON_NAME_TO_NUMBER``: A dictionary allowing us to convert from a weapon's name to its number.
 We'll use this for changing weapons.
 - ``changing_weapon``: A boolean to track whether or not we are changing guns/weapons.
 - ``changing_weapon_name``: The name of the weapon we want to change to.
 - ``health``: How much health our player has.
-In this part of the tutorial we will not really be using it.
+In this part of the tutorial we will not be using it.
 - ``UI_status_label``: A label to show how much health we have, and how much ammo we have both in our gun and in reserves.

 _________